kionactf/coppersmith/somenote_on_hackmd.md

     return ans
 ```

 I run the code and it outputted some result within few seconds.
 But it did not pass answer checking for some reason.
 I manipulated small_roots parameters, but it did not change the status.
-And i added some small bruteforcing for most significant digits for `x, y`, but did not...
+And i added some small bruteforce for most significant digits for `x, y`, but did not...
 What can I do?

 After CTF ended, I saw the [writeup](https://blog.maple3142.net/2023/01/16/idekCTF-2022-writeups/#chronophobia) by @maple3142.
 I astonished and depressed, cause **the method is almost same** except for using another alternative Coppersmith extension [lattice-based-cryptanalysis](https://github.com/josephsurin/lattice-based-cryptanalysis) by @joseph instead of defund one.
 And his code includes the comment: